mehrdad-dev/persis/readme.md

 Avaiable Datasets:
-- The PFR
+- The Persian Font Recognition (PFR)
-- The PTI SEG
+- The Persian Text Image Segmentation (PTI SEG)

 ## 📬 Send your request
 These datasets are available only for research purposes.
 So please fill out the below "google form" carefully.